 How do you know?

 Many older people may seem perfectly capable of running their own lives and homes, but often they are reluctant to admit they need help.
-We’ve listed a few signs that might indicate a parent is in need of some extra assistance.
+We’ve listed a few warning signs that might indicate a parent is in need of some extra assistance.
 These suggestions are not intended as a complete list, nor are they a guide for seeking medical help.
-They are, however, fairly common symptoms that an older individual may need some added assistance.
+They are, however, fairly common symptoms that an older individual may need some added assistance at home.

 Inadequate meals and nutrition